From the Historic Center of Cordoba World Heritage inscription for the Historic Center of Cordoba:

 About the Historic Center of Cordoba

 In 1236, after the Moors abandoned the city, it became largely Christian again.
 The mosque was converted into a Christian cathedral.
 This was under the command of King Ferdinand III.
-He built new defences on top of being able to convert to mosque into a cathedral.
+He built new defenses on top of being able to convert to a mosque into a cathedral.
 It also helped for the newly Christian city to develop and grow.
-The historic city centre consists of palaces, fortresses, and churches.
+The historic city center consists of palaces, fortresses, and churches.
 Even though the city no longer held political power with the new Christian rule, it remained to be an important commercial center due to the presence of the copper mines in Sierra Morena.

 Some of the most notable monuments found within the city’s historic center include Alcazar des los Reyes Cristianos, Torre Fortaleza de la Calahorra, Alcazar, San Basilio District, and the Roman bridge over the Guadalquivir River.
 The Alcazar was a Moorish castle that was adapted for Christian use in the 14th century.
 On the other hand, King Henry II also re-worked the Calahorra Tower in 1369.
 Meanwhile, the following historic monuments are part of the historic old town that was added to the UNESCO property during the extension in 1994: Episcopal Palace, Royal Stables, and the Diocesan Fine Arts Museum.

 Want to visit the Historic Center of Cordoba?
 Take these travel tips before you go: